 It is an undeniable fact that children born in the 21st Century would use digital content for a lot of their learning.

 While still a CFO at SHEROES – a women-only social platform; I asked myself a very important question – ‘With popular social media platforms geared towards sensational and biased content, how can a 9-year-old decipher the meaning and know the authenticity?’

 The next questions that followed were – Do we have a safe community for curious kid learners?

-How do we retain the curiosity, the joy of learning, application of knowledge, and the power of expressions and creativity, and confidence among children?
+How do we retain the curiosity, the joy of learning, the application of knowledge, the power of expressions and creativity, and confidence among children?